 The road riding test is quite easy, but you need a small motorcycle to get around the obstacle courses (it needs a fairly small turning circle).
 Many people opt for the training course, because you learn a lot of safety advice, and it’s also fun.

 In places like Africa, Asia and so on, you’ll rarely go above 50km/h, and usually hover at lower speeds.
-At these speeds, the most critical bit of gear is a helmet and gloves.
+At these speeds, the most critical bit of gear is a helmet and gloves, and a boot if possible (a hiking boot is fine, and you probably have one).

 If you want to learn to ride a motorcycle, you should be prepared for the possibility of falling off your bike.